Pmpraduman/Flipkart-Data-Analytics-Project-Using-SQL/README.md

 ### ●  Evaluate delivery performance and user retention trends.
 ### ●  Drive all insights using raw SQL — without any BI tools

+# Dataset
+The data for this project is sourced from self-generated data